Anvit26/SES_mail_status_cloudwatch/readme.txt

 ========================================================================================================================================
 		5.4.6) Press Send Mail
 		5.5.7) In Lambda Function Go To Monitoring And Press View Logs In CloudWatch To Watch data.

+Attach SES-IAM Policy To Lambda Function to allow lambda to send mail.